Sharaf al-Din al-Tusi: Biography

-Tusi was probably born in Tus, Iran.
+Al-Tusi was probably born in Tus, Iran.
 Little is known about his life, except what is found in the biographies of other scientists and that most mathematicians today can trace their lineage back to him.

 Around 1165, he moved to Damascus and taught mathematics there.
 He then lived in Aleppo for three years, before moving to Mosul, where he met his most famous disciple Kamal al-Din ibn Yunus (1156-1242).
-This Kamal al-Din would later become the teacher of another famous mathematician from Tus, Nasir al-Din al-Tusi.
+Kamal al-Din would later become the teacher of another famous mathematician from Tus, Nasir al-Din al-Tusi.

 According to Ibn Abi Usaibi'a, Sharaf al-Din was "outstanding in geometry and the mathematical sciences, having no equal in his time".

 Mathematics

-Al-Tusi has been credited with proposing the idea of a function, however his approach being not very explicit, Algebra's move to the dynamic function was made 5 centuries after him, by Gottfried Leibniz.
+Al-Tusi has been credited with proposing the idea of a function, however his approach being not very explicit, algebra's decisive move to the dynamic function was made 5 centuries after him, by German polymath Gottfried Leibniz.